compilerai/counter/README.md

    git checkout static-persist
    ```
 3. [Install Docker Engine](https://docs.docker.com/engine/install/) and set it up.
 Make sure you are able to run the [hello-world example](https://docs.docker.com/get-started/#test-docker-installation).
-4. Bild the Docker image.
+4. Build the Docker image.
 Note that internet connectivity is required in this step.
    ```
    docker build -t static-persist .
    ```